As its name implies, the European Starling is not indigenous to North America. They have only been here for a little over a hundred years.

 The nest area of the European Starling is filled with grass, feathers, and other similar materials.
 The female European Starling lays 3-6 whitish eggs having a blue or green hue.
 She incubates the eggs for about 12 days when they hatch.

-Both the male and female European Starling bring food to the baby chicks.
-The European Starling hatchlings remain in the nest for up to 23 days, then they leave the nest but stay nearby still receiving food from their parents.
-After that point, the young European Starling birds go out on their own and join up with other birds their age.
+Both the male and female European Starlings bring food to the baby chicks.
+The European Starling hatchlings remain in the nest for up to 23 days, and then they leave the nest but stay nearby still receiving food from their parents.
+At that point, the young European Starling birds go out on their own and join up with other birds their age.

 Birdfeeders.com is your leading online source for wild bird feeders, feeder accessories, and bird baths.
 We offer the broadest and deepest set of quality bird feeders to make your wild bird watching experience